 The online course platforms discussed above are all solid Teachable alternatives.
 We suggest you consider the pros and cons of each online learning platform before choosing where to host your online courses.

-If you're having a hard time making a choice, we suggest you pay more attention to the alternatives with free trials.
-That way, you can always test-run them to see if they're a good fit for you.
+If you’re having a hard time making a choice, take one of the Teachable alternatives up on their free trials.
+That way, you can always test-run them to see if they’re a good fit for replacing Teachable.